Doors Open Ontario presenting sponsor

 Memorial Tower, The

 Step inside The Memorial Tower — an iconic structure and symbol of the sacrifices made by local men and women in the service of their country and the world.
-Artwork depicts action from five military conflicts dating back to the War of 1812.
+Artwork depicts action from six military conflicts dating back to the War of 1812.
 Representatives from the Royal Canadian Legion Branch 25 will be onsite.

 • Guided tours available